 Hepatitis C Virus (HCV) is caused by a virus that damages the liver.
 Because HCV infection usually produces no symptoms or very mild symptoms during the early stages, many people don’t know they have it until their livers are significantly damaged.
 Left untreated, people with chronic HCV infection are at risk for developing cirrhosis and cancer of the liver.

 HCV is found in the blood of people who are infected and is spread primarily through blood-to-blood contact.
 In rare cases people become infected through sexual contact with someone who has HCV.
-In the U.S., most reported HCV infections are among intravenous drug users and people born between 1945 and 1965 (baby boomers).
+In the U.S., most reported HCV infections are among people who inject drugs and people born between 1945 and 1965 (baby boomers).

 Nationally, there are an estimated 2.4 million people living with HCV.
 Despite new therapies that can cure more than 90% of chronic HCV, only 50% of those living with it are aware of their infection and most have not received recommended care and treatment.

 HCV is a reportable disease and therefore health care providers are required to report positive lab test results to the Vermont Department of Health.
 Electronic Lab Reports (ELRs) are the most common way that this information is transmitted, but for providers who use labs that do not submit ELRs this form is available to be faxed or mailed to the department.
 When reports are received by the health department they are investigated and cased appropriately.
 Based on the information reported by the provider, a representative of the Health Department may contact the lab, provider practice, and/or patient to gather more information.
 Providers can help us in our efforts by informing patients with reactive HCV tests that the Health Department may contact them in the future.

 Hepatitis C is spread by exposure to blood of an infected person.
 People with the virus can spread it even if they have no symptoms.
 The virus is NOT spread through casual contact or in typical school, office, or food service settings.

 |Injecting drug users||High||Yes|